wp-plugins/nextgen-gallery/readme.txt

 == Description ==

 NextGEN Gallery is a full integrated Image Gallery plugin for WordPress with a Flash slideshow option.
-Before I start writing the plugin I study all image and gallery plugins for WordPress, I figure out that some of them are really good and well designed, but I missed a simple and easy administration back end to handle multiple galleries and albums.
+Before I start writing the plugin I study all photo and picture plugins for WordPress, I figure out that some of them are really good and well designed, but I missed a simple and easy administration back end to handle multiple photos, galleries and albums.

 Important Links: